Why-not-dx/PassManager/README.md

 # PassManager

-Runs with : Python 3
+Runs with :
+Python 3

+To know :
 1 image "lock.png" included, need to update it if you want to add yours.
 Uses pyperclip, tkinter, SQLite3

 Project to create a data base linked to a basic GUI.